 Corresponds to warning on UI / Exception in Logs: Suspect Windows accounts encountered processing OS objects [UI] [Old message replaced by the message below in 3.2].
 We could not load/read data while processing OS objects.
 Please check the Activity logs of the server for possible solutions to avoid this.
 [UI].
-Type of exception: ERROR - domain group enumeration failed for Cause: Retrieving of the directory members and their paths, of the group directory corresponding to the group SID has failed.
-Solution: Add a group to the active directory using the given steps: Go to Start.
+Type of exception: ERROR - domain group enumeration failed for Cause: Retrieving of the directory members and their paths, of the group directory corresponding to the groupSID has failed.
+Solution: Add a group to the active directory using the given steps : Go to Start.
 Select "Administrative Tools".
 Select "Active Directory Users and Computers".
 Select the server from the left side.
 A list of groups and users will appear on the screen.
 Select a particular group.
 In the dialog opened there will be a tab to see members of the group.
 Verify if the retrieved group members and their paths are valid entries in the server.
-New Error Message: Suspect Windows accounts encountered processing OS objects.
-Retrieval of the active directory members and their paths of the group directory corresponding to the groupSID [SID group] failed.
-Reason for not getting negative findings: Users and group accounts are fetched using SQL Server's file permissions and registry permissions.
-So, users and groups exist and are accessible.
-Since the directory entry name for the users or group is not null or empty and domain details are available for the users or groups in normal functionality therefore the negative case is not reproduced.